 Destined for The King’s Road or perhaps simply the village shop, the chino cyclist rides their pastel coloured Pashley bike with pride.
 A wicker basket on the front is an absolute necessity, either filled with fresh bread or a delightfully small dog.
 No need to keep a lookout, you’ll hear them coming with the spritely jangle of their bike bell.

 Uniform: Our Solent chinos are a must.
 Why not match your bike to your outfit and opt for the Thorley shirt in basil or iris.
-For the female cyclists - now’s the time to embrace Parisienne chic, the Easton Breton is calling.
+For the female cyclists - now’s the time to embrace Parisienne chic with the Easton Breton.

 The Brompton Breed

 Fingerless gloves - tick.
 Padded shorts - tick.
 Sunglasses - tick.
-Lycra - big tick.
-Now that they’re fully kitted out, it’s time to head out on the road.
+Lycra - tick.
+Now fully kitted out, it’s time to head out on the road.
 Word of warning - hang back if you see them coming.
 With their feet newly clipped in, they’re only ever a slight wobble away from falling.
-It makes you wonder what is more wounded, their body or their pride (I may or may not be speaking from first hand experience, and no this is not part of a mid-life crisis).
+It makes you wonder what is more wounded, their body or their pride...

 Off-duty uniform: you’ve peeled off the lycra and it’s time to get into something comfortable.
 Lightweight and indisputably cool, the Borthwood linen shirt is the answer.